-Supervisee Name

-Supervisor Name

-Semester

-Rating:

-- D: Did not observe - B: Below expected level of understanding for level of experience and education - P: Progressing appropriately for level of experience and education - M: Meets the standard consistently and over time

-Students are expected to obtain a "P" or above in all categories.

-Admission to Therapy: Students will demonstrate competence in inprocess. tiating g the treatn nent D В Р Μ 1.1 Utilizing a systemic lens, determine who should attend therapy and in what configuration (e.g. individual, couple, family, extra-familial resources) 1.2 Obtain consent to treat from all responsible persons 1.3 Explain practice setting policies and procedures to client or legal guardian including: attendance, record keeping, fees, rights and responsibilities of each party, privacy and confidentiality policies, and duty to report

-2. Management of Therapy: Students will build and maintain a functional structure of therapy.

-D В Р Μ 2.1 Form and maintain an appropriate therapeutic relationship 2.2 Maintain and modify the therapeutic contract as needed 2.3 Appropriately balance client directed and therapist directed initiative in treatment 2.4 Match treatment modalities & techniques to clients' needs goals and values 2.5 Engage each family member in the treatment process as appropriate 2.6 Continue or modify therapeutic approach and goals in response to client feedback and therapist assessment of progress
+Supervisee Name Supervisor Name - Semester P: Progressing appropriately M: Meets the standard consist understanding for level of experience and every for level of experience and education stently and over time n a "P" or above in all categories. ducati on 1.
+Admission to Therapy treatment process. : Students will demonstrate competence in initiat ing th ne D В P M ermine who should attend therapy and in ual, couple, family, extra-familial 1.2 Obtains consent to treat from n all responsible persons guardian including: attendance, licies and procedures to client or legal record keeping, fees, rights and rivacy and confidentiality policies, and 2.
+Management of Thera therapy. py: Students will build and maintain a func tional struc ture o of D В P M 2.1 Forms and maintains an app propriate therapeutic relationship 2.2 Maintains and modifies the therapeutic contract as needed 2.3 Appropriately balances client in treatment nt directed and therapist directed initiative and values es & techniques to clients' needs goals 2.5 Engages each family memb er in the treatment process as appropriate 2.6 Continues or modifies thera client feedback and therapist as peutic approach and goals in response to sessment of progress 2.7 Concludes treatment in an a ppropriate manner

-2.7 Conclude treatment in an appropriate manner 2.8 Maintain appropriate boundaries, manage issues of triangulation, and develop collaborative working relationships with clients, other professionals, classmates, supervisors and staff
+2.8 Maintains appropriate boundaries, manages issues of triangulation, and develops collaborative working relationships with clients, other professionals, classmates, supervisors and staff

 3. Assessment and Treatment Planning: Students will systematically conceptualize clients presenting issues to develop treatment plans.

-D В Р М 3.1 Identifies presenting problems from the perspective of each member of the therapeutic system 3.2 Demonstrates ability to apply DSM V criteria to determine diagnoses and inform treatment planning 3.3 Integrates clients' needs and strengths with knowledge about the following components into assessment and treatment planning: human development, cultural diversity, human sexuality, psychopathology, psychopharmacology, and couple and family development 3.4 Systematically integrates client reports, observations of client behaviors, client relationship patterns, reports from other professionals, results from testing procedures, and interactions with client to guide the assessment process, and treatment planning 3.5 Demonstrates ability to determine whether clients issues are within the scope of MFT practice 3.6 Develops hypotheses and treatment plan consistent with systemic theory
+D В P M 3.1 Identifies presenting problems from the perspective of each member of the therapeutic system 3.2 Demonstrates ability to apply DSM V criteria to determine diagnoses and inform treatment planning 3.3 Integrates clients' needs and strengths with knowledge about the following components into assessment and treatment planning: human development, cultural diversity, human sexuality, psychopathology, psychopharmacology, and couple and family development 3.4 Systematically integrates client reports, observations of client behaviors, client relationship patterns, reports from other professionals, results from testing procedures, and interactions with client to guide the assessment process, and treatment planning 3.5 Demonstrates ability to determine whether clients issues are within the scope of MFT practice 3.6 Develops hypotheses and treatment plans consistent with systemic theory